-1.5 (1-0-0) Advanced Composition II
+MUS 416 1.5 (1-0-0) Advanced Composition II

 Private composition lessons.
-An additional fee is charged(section 5.1).
+An additional fee is charged (section 5.1).
 Note: Credit may be obtained for only one of MUS 360 and MUS 416.
 Prerequisites: MUS 415 and consent of the Department.

-MUS 490 3 (0-1.5s-1.5)

-Topics in Music
+MUS 490 3 (0-1.5s-1.5) Topics in Music

 Seminar on diverse topics in the field.
 Note: Open only to students with a music concentration or major.
-Prerequisite: Third-year
+Prerequisite: Third-year standing.

-MUS 495 1.5 (0-1s-0)

-Senior Music Project Preparation
+MUS 495 1.5 (0-1s-0) Senior Music Project Preparation

 Preparation and research for a senior project under a project supervisor.
 Prerequisites: Fourth-year standing in the 4-year BA (music major) degree program and MUS 490.
+Corequisite: May not be taken concurrently with any MUP course in a student's primary area without consent of the Department.

-MUS 496 1.5 (0-1s-0)

-Senior Music Project
+MUS 496 1.5 (0-1s-0) Senior Music Project

 Senior project under a project supervisor.
 Prerequisite: MUS 495.
+Corequisite: May not be taken concurrently with any MUP course in a student's primary area without consent of the Department.